bijaybartaula/The-Optional-Disappointment/revive.md

 We tell ourselves that we've isolated the problem.
 We've identified the single point of failure and can fix it.
 But creative projects aren't machines with broken parts.
 They're living ecosystems, and ecosystems are notoriously difficult to debug.

+> "If at first you don't succeed, try, try again.
+Then quit.
+There's no point in being a damn fool about it." —W.C.
+Fields, who obviously never had a creative bone in his body

 ## The Reboot Paradox

 Here's the thing that makes this whole cycle particularly cruel: sometimes the reboots actually work.